Pros And Cons Of Coal

 5. Health Risks: Occupational Hazards and Public Health Impacts

 The coal industry carries inherent health risks for workers.
 Mining is a dangerous occupation, with risks of accidents, black lung disease (coal workers' pneumoconiosis), and exposure to harmful chemicals.
 The long-term health effects on miners and their families can be devastating.
-Furthermore, the public health consequences of air and water pollution from coal extend far beyond the immediate vicinity of mines and power plants.
+Beyond that, the public health consequences of air and water pollution from coal extend far beyond the immediate vicinity of mines and power plants.

 6. Social Impacts: Displacement and Inequality